shangxian1/webapi_assignment1/README.md

 # How to use
 ## 1. Installation
 - Create a file called app.js within the installation folder to test the node module.
-- Add the following code to the top of the page
+- Add the following code to the top of app.js file

   ```js
   const timetableController = require("./ShangXian_classes.js");